oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 Storage definition, type and function, are encapsulated in a logical entity called a Storage Domain.
 Multiple storage domains are supported.

-For this guide you will use two types of storage domains.
+For this guide you will use two types of storage domains:
 The first is an NFS share for ISO images of installation media.
 You have already created this ISO domain during the oVirt Engine installation.